-To insure safe and proper administration of both prescription and non-prescription medication by unlicensed school staff, it is the school nurses responsibility to train school personnel in the authorization, administration and prepackaging of medication, under regulations set by the Massachusetts Department of Public Health (105 CMR 110.000: The Administration of Prescription Medication in Public and Private Schools and 105 CMR 210.000: Policies Related to the Delegation of Medication Administration).
+To ensure safe and proper administration of both prescription and non-prescription medication by unlicensed school staff, it is the school nurses responsibility to train school personnel in the authorization, administration and prepackaging of medication, under regulations set by the Massachusetts Department of Public Health (105 CMR 110.000: The Administration of Prescription Medication in Public and Private Schools and 105 CMR 210.000: Policies Related to the Delegation of Medication Administration).

-G. Life Threatening Emergencies in the Community
+K. Life Threatening Emergencies in the Community

-All staff members at NLG are certified in First Aid and CPR.
-Additionally, all staff that are trained to work with students diagnosed with life threatening allergies are trained to give an Epi-pen auto-injector in the case of anaphylaxis.
+All staff members at NLG are certified in Adult and Child First Aid, CPR and AED.
+Additionally, all staff that are trained to work with students diagnosed with life threatening allergies are trained to recognize an anaphylactic reaction, as well as, when to administer an Epi-pen auto-injector in the case of anaphylaxis.
 In the event that a student has a medical emergency when they are in the community, and does not have an Individualized Health Care Plan (IHCP) to address the emergency and the school nurse is not present the NLG staff member will follow the Action Plans outlined below.
+Nursing will always be called initially.